Hello friends! in this article, we will explain the block diagram of a computer and its various components.

 CPU – Central Processing Unit

 Central Processing Unit or the CPU, is the brain of the computer.
 It works the same way a human brain works.
-As the brain controls all human activities, the CPU too controls all tasks.
+As the brain controls all human activities, similarly the CPU controls all the tasks.

 Moreover, the CPU conducts all the arithmetical and logical operations in the computer.